Make your OneNote notebooks accessible to people with disabilities

 When feasible, break continuous text into bulleted or numbered lists to improve readability and navigation.

-2. On the menu bar, select The bullets button in OneNote for iOS.
-(Bullets) or The numbering button in OneNote for iOS.
-(Numbering).
+On the menu bar, select (Bullets) or (Numbering).

 Tip: Use a period or a comma at the end of each list item to make screen readers pause.